d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 Nested function classes are desirable.
 Learning an additional layer in deep neural networks as an identity function (though this is an extreme case) should be made easy.
 The residual mapping can learn the identity function more easily, such as pushing parameters in the weight layer to zero.
 We can train an effective *deep* neural network by having residual blocks.
 Inputs can forward propagate faster through the residual connections across layers.

-ResNet (and ResNeXt) had a major influence on the design of subsequent deep neural networks, both for convolutional and sequential nature.
+Residual connections had a major influence on the design of subsequent deep neural networks, both for convolutional and sequential nature.
+As we will introduce later,
+the transformer architecture :cite:`Vaswani.Shazeer.Parmar.ea.2017` adopts residual connections (together with other design choices) and is pervasive in areas as diverse as language, vision, speech, and reinforcement learning.
 A key advantage of the ResNeXt design is that increasing groups leads to sparser connections (i.e., lower computational complexity) within the block,